carlosramireziii/carlosramireziii.github.io/_drafts/local-vars-for-partials.md

 where it came from.
 A local variable, on the other hand, can be traced back to the `render` call which used the partial.

-***
+## Conclusion: say no to instance variables

-Just say no to instance variables in your partials with confidence, and happily enjoy all the benefits of using local variables instead.
+Go forward with confidence choosing local variables over instance variables in your partials, and happily enjoy all the benefits described above!